mit-pdos/sigmaos/cpython3.11/Doc/library/turtle.rst

   :func:`get_shapepoly` have been added.
 Thus the full range of regular linear transforms is now available for transforming turtle shapes.
-  :func:`tiltangle` has been enhanced in functionality: it now can be used to get or set the tilt angle.
+  :func:`tiltangle` has been enhanced in functionality: it now can be used to get or set the tilt angle. :func:`settiltangle` has been deprecated.

 - The :class:`Screen` method :func:`onkeypress` has been added as a complement to :func:`onkey`.
 As the latter binds actions to the key release event,